Last updated on November 20th, 2022

 Choosing the Right Light Bulbs for Your Chandelier

-Other than making sure you’re choosing light bulbs with the required base bulb size and wattage for your chandelier, choosing the right light bulbs is ultimately comes down to your personal preferences and lighting needs.
+Other than making sure you’re choosing light bulbs with the required base bulb size and wattage for your chandelier, choosing the right light bulbs ultimately comes down to your personal preferences and lighting needs.

 Do you prefer the warm glow from incandescent light bulbs in your space, or prefer energy efficiency and bright direct lighting from LED bulbs?
 Do you prefer the ability to dim your chandelier light bulbs?